-In our modern society, many of us have become so removed from our food that there are lots of myths swirling around about eggs.
-One of the most common (and unlikely!) fears surrounding eggs is that you could pull an egg from the fridge, crack it open and out pops a fully or partial formed chick.
-So let’s take a look at that incredible, edible egg to sort out fact from fiction concerning fertilized eggs.
+In our modern society, many of us have become removed from our food and there are lots of myths swirling around about eggs.
+One of the most common (and unlikely!) fears surrounding eggs is that you could pull an egg from the fridge, crack it open, and out pops a fully formed chick.
+So let’s take a look at that incredible, edible egg to sort out facts from fiction concerning fertilized eggs.

 Quick chicken biology 101

 Hens begin to lay eggs somewhere around the 16th-20th week of life.
 Like human females, a hen is born with all the eggs she will ever have.
 Thousands of tiny ova (the things destined to be egg yolks) lie within her ovaries.